-To define the scope of practice of clinicians across non-invasive cardiac imaging modalities there is a series of complementary and integrated curricula and syllabi developed by the EACVI for advanced training in each specific modality.
-8-12 Commencing in 2003 with a single examination for transthoracic echocardiography, the EACVI certification programme now encompasses all four imaging modalities with seven dedicated certification programmes (three for echocardiography, two for CMR, one for CCT, and one for nuclear cardiology).
+Table 2 Invasive and non-invasive cardiovascular imaging activities (example England 2016/17) and responsibilities integrated curricula and syllabi developed by the EACVI for advanced training in each specific modality.8-12 Commencing in 2003 with a single examination for transthoracic echocardiography, the EACVI certification programme now encompasses all four imaging modalities with seven dedicated certification programmes (three for echocardiography, two for CMR, one for CCT, and one for nuclear cardiology).
 There has been a steady, consistent year-on-year increase in uptake of these programmes with currently over 1000 candidates annually (Figure 2).

-Each certification programme has a specific examination which has evolved over time.
-From handwritten examinations which were manually marked and graded, these examinations now use a multiple-choice format with well-documented methodology for standard setting and determination of pass marks and pass rates. ^{13-16} The examination delivery method has also evolved to a computer-based examination with remote proctoring allowing candidates to take these examinations from any location.
+Figure 2 The certification offerings by the European Association of Cardiovascular Imaging have broadened over the last 20 years across four imaging modalities.
+CCT, cardiac computed tomography; CMR, cardiovascular magnetic resonance; Echo, echocardiography; Nuclear, nuclear cardiology.
+Uptake shows increasing trends now well above one thousand individual certifications per year has also evolved to a computer-based examination with remote proctoring allowing candidates to take these examinations from any location.
 This has increased the numbers of candidates but critically maintains examination security.
 This also maintains consistency with the ESC core cardiology examination with increasing numbers of candidates (Figure 3).
 It includes a published blueprint, weighting the key components of the curriculum for the examination, question writing and standard-setting groups, and consistent methodology for pass mark determination.
 The full examination cycle for each of the EACVI examinations replicates the process used for the ESC European Examination in Core Cardiology.
-15